Today’s post comes to us from Naturalist Yvette Bree of Sandbanks Provincial Park.

 Imagine spending a crisp autumn night under the stars in a heated yurt.
-Or how about watching a thunderstorm roll in across Lake Ontario from your waterfront cottage?
+Or why not watch a thunderstorm roll in across Lake Ontario from your waterfront cottage?

-Stay warm and cozy at Ontario Parks this November in one of our roofed accommodations!
+Get warm and cozy in a provincial park this November in one of our roofed accommodations!

 Continue reading November vacancy highlights (roofed accommodation)

 This weekend is calling for perfect fall sweater-weather!
 Why not get outside with your wool socks, and snuggle up around a fire in a provincial park?

 We have waterfront and electrical sites available, as well as a number of cabins (available as of 12:00 pm on September 27, 2018).